FERC Transmission Ratemaking

 “Every time I have attended an EUCI training event, I was thoroughly pleased.”
 Paralegal II, Ameren

-Investment analysts have signaled in recent years a preference for electric utility investment in rate regulated activities, including transmission and distribution.
+Investment analysts have signaled in recent years a preference for electric utility investment in rate-regulated activities, including transmission and distribution.
 Meanwhile, FERC’s Order No. 1000 reforms sought to create new opportunities for utilities and other developers to compete for regionally planned transmission projects.
 FERC’s policies on ratemaking for transmission service have been in flux, and challenges to utilities’ return on equity are now commonplace, placing a premium on understanding how utilities subject to FERC’s jurisdiction recover their transmission cost of service.

-- Achieve familiarity with FERC’s Uniform System of Accounts
+- Assess FERC’s Uniform System of Accounts

 - Discuss how to construct a transmission revenue requirement and transmission rates based on utility accounting records, including rate base, rate of return, depreciation, expenses, and taxes